 It is the role of the Headteacher, under the School Standards and Framework Act 1998, to implement the school's Behaviour Policy consistently throughout the school, and to report to the governors, when requested, on the effectiveness of the policy.
-The Headteacher decides on the standard of behaviour expected of pupils at St. Jude's.
+The Headteacher decides on the standard of behaviour expected of pupils at Holy Trinity.